Melinda's Studio, Autism (& Special Needs)

 Are you a music therapist?

 I am a music teacher and not a music therapist.
-There is definitely some cross over in what I do, and there are definitely therapeutic benefits experienced from these lessons, however music therapy is different to music teaching.
+There is certainly some crossover in what I do, and there are definitely therapeutic benefits experienced from these lessons, however music therapy is different to music teaching.

 What ages do you teach?